 Wearing compression stockings during fall and winter will help ease symptoms and protect against new varicose veins forming.
 These stockings have also proven to promote circulation and improve venous insufficiency significantly.

 Dr Goke and the team at Midwest Institution for Non-surgical Therapy (MINT) offers comprehensive outpatient services for diseases of the veins and arteries and for health conditions that improve with vascular treatment.
 Each patient is given personalized care at our offices in St Louis, Farmington, and Swansea.
-Why not book a consultation at the location of your choice to discuss our treatment program.
+Why not book a consultation at at one of our 5 clinics, including the latest addition in Chicago, IL to discuss our treatment program.